 Computing power and data storage technologies are fundamental enablers which allow the capture, manipulation, and storage of data by IT devices.
-Computing and data storage technologies advances comprise a variety of solutions including miniaturised supercomputers and smart dusts, AI computing, cloud data storage systems, holographic data storage, and others.
-U
+Computing and data storage technology advancements comprise a variety of solutions including miniaturised supercomputers and smart dusts, AI computing, cloud data storage systems, holographic data storage, and others.